 Slow draining water

 Sluggish sink or tub drainage is a red flag, as a partial obstruction is likely impeding water flow.
-The gradual backup allows organic matter to collect and pests easy access.
+The gradual backup allows organic matter to be collected and pests to have easy access.

 Gurgling sounds